Apache Subversion: Development and implementation

 CollabNet has continued its involvement with Subversion, but the project runs as an independent open source community.
 In November 2009, the project was accepted into the Apache Incubator, aiming to become part of the Apache Software Foundation's efforts.
 Since March 2010, the project is formally known as Apache Subversion, being a part of the Apache Top-Level Projects.

 In October 2009, WANdisco announced the hiring of core Subversion committers as the company moved to become a major corporate sponsor of the project.
 This included Hyrum Wright, president of the Subversion Corporation and release manager for the Subversion project since early 2008, who joined the company to lead its open source team.

 The Subversion open-source community does not provide binaries, but potential users can download binaries from volunteers.
 While the Subversion project does not include an official graphical user interface (GUI) for use with Subversion, third parties have developed a number of different GUIs, along with a wide variety of additional ancillary software.

 Work announced in 2009 included SubversionJ (a Java API) and implementation of the Obliterate command, similar to that provided by Perforce.
 Both of these enhancements were sponsored by WANdisco.

 The Subversion committers normally have at least one or two new features under active development at any one time.
 The 1.7 release of Subversion in October 2011 included a streamlined HTTP transport to improve performance and a rewritten working-copy library.

 In 2002, a design contest was held to select the logo for Subversion.
 The original entries can be found here as well as the votes for each logo.
-The current logo received the most votes in the contest.